None of Continental Airlines’ six daily scheduled flights to Honolulu Airport are affected by air crew problems on the mainland.

 Continental canceled 24 flights Wednesday, most of them out of Newark Liberty International Airport, due to “crew availability” problems.

-Derek Inoshita, state Department of Transportation spokesman, said that Continental has one direct flight to Honolulu from Newark and that was scheduled to arrive at 5:36 this afternoon.
+Derek Inoshita, Hawaii Department of Transportation spokesman, said that Continental has one direct flight to Honolulu from Newark and that was scheduled to arrive at 5:36 this afternoon.

 There were no changes in the schedules of five other Continental flights, Inoshita said.